-Google’s data engineering certification is one of the new and emerging certification in the industry right now for Data Engineering and Machine Learning.
+Google’s data engineering certification is one of the new and emerging certifications in the industry right now for Data Engineering and Machine Learning.
 The exam will test on your ability to design, build and maintain data processing system and also analyze data, to gain insight into business outcomes and enable machine learning.
-I was able to pass the data engineer exam on Jan 2018.
-Through this blog I would like to share my experience and the preparation guide, because at the time of writing I did not have enough materials to guide me on the exam.
+I was able to pass the data engineer exam in Jan 2018.
+Through this blog, I would like to share my experience and the preparation guide, because at the time of writing I did not have enough materials to guide me on the exam.

 Continue reading “How to prepare for Google Data Engineer Certification”

-We all know what happened in the titanic.
-Spoiler Alert : Yes, Jack dies.
+We all know what happened on the Titanic.
+Spoiler Alert: Yes, Jack dies.

 You might be wondering why I’m listing down the wedding under personal projects.
-Because wedding nowadays have become more into a fancy multi million dollar project.
-When we think of wedding these days, this would be the picture on most people’s mind.
+Because wedding nowadays has become more into a fancy multi-million dollar project.
+When we think of a wedding these days, this would be the picture in most people’s minds.

 Continue reading “Scrum for Weddings”

 The below image is one of the commercial grade hologram projectors in the markets priced from (2000$- 8000$).
-In technical terms in not a true hologram projector but an illusion of reflection.
+In technical terms is not a true hologram projector but an illusion of reflection.

 Continue reading “Building a table top hologram projector”